JanWelker/bootc-tests/README.md

 The workflow performs these steps:
 1. Builds a container image from the [`Containerfile`](container/Containerfile)
 2. Pushes the container image to GitHub Container Registry (`ghcr.io`)
+3. Substitutes GitHub Secrets into the [`config.toml`](config.toml) file
-3. Uses `bootc-image-builder` to create a bootable ISO from the container image
+4. Uses `bootc-image-builder` to create a bootable ISO from the container image
-4. Uploads the ISO as a workflow artifact
+5. Uploads the ISO as a workflow artifact

 ### Downloading Built Images

 1. Go to the "Actions" tab in this repository
 2. Click on a successful workflow run
-3. Download the artifact named `fedora-bootc-image-<run-number>.iso`
+3. Download the artifact named `fedora-bootc-42_<run-number>.iso`
 4. Extract the `install.iso` file from the downloaded archive

 ### Using the ISO Image